Backronym

-A backronym is an acronym formed from an already existing word by expanding its letters into the words of a phrase.
+A backronym treats an already existing word as an acronym and expands its letters into the words of a phrase.
+The word is a portmanteau of back and acronym.
 Backronyms may be invented with either serious or humorous intent, or they may be a type of false etymology or folk etymology.
-The word is a portmanteau of back and acronym.

-An acronym is a word derived from the initial letters of the words of a phrase, such as radar from "radio detection and ranging".
-By contrast, a backronym is "an acronym deliberately formed from a phrase whose initial letters spell out a particular word or words, either to create a memorable name or as a fanciful explanation of a word's origin."
+A normal acronym is a word derived from the initial letter(s) of the words of a phrase, such as radar from "radio detection and ranging".
+By contrast, a backronym is "an acronym deliberately formed from a phrase whose initial letters spell out a particular word or words, either to create a memorable name or as a fanciful explanation of a word's origin".
 Many fictional espionage organizations are backronyms, such as SPECTRE (special executive for counterintelligence, terrorism, revenge and extortion) from the James Bond franchise.

-For example, the Amber Alert missing-child program was named after Amber Hagerman, a nine-year-old girl who was abducted and murdered in 1996.
+For example, the Amber alert missing-child program was named after Amber Hagerman, a nine-year-old girl who was abducted and murdered in 1996.
 Officials later publicized the backronym "America's Missing: Broadcast Emergency Response".